bklynate/Gibu/README.md

-# node-express-handlebars-bootstrap-boilerplate
+# Gibu - Commit yourself to giving
-Boilerplate code for implementing a node/express/handlebars/boostrap application
+An endownment SaaS application used to empower the ambitious.